Dev-wael1/home-service-app/README.md

 - With your app running, you can make code changes and observe automatic updates in the simulator/emulator or on your physical device._
-- Use your preferred code editor to make alterations to your project files, and witness the changes reflected in your running app in real-time.
+- Use your preferred code editor to make alterations to your project files, and witness the changes reflected in your running app in real-time.</b>

 # Project folder structure

-- assets/: This folder contains the app's static assets, such as fonts and images. fonts/:
+-<b> assets/: This folder contains the app's static assets, such as fonts and images. fonts/:
 Contains the font files used in the app. icons/: Contains the icons files used in the app. images/: Contains image assets used in the app.
 - components/: This folder contains reusable components used across multiple screens or